 These points above are just opinions based upon my own 15+ years of trading both stocks and shares and Betfair, for the most part side-by-side.
 I personally feel that becoming a successful trader involves exposing yourself to many different markets and deploying (whilst constantly refining) many different strategies to see what works for you and then building upon that.

-Ultimately, trading is about patience and which ever route you go you will have to master this!
+Ultimately, trading is about patience and which ever route you go you will have to learn how to master this!
 With Betfair trading the time expiry factor will force you into executing trades in a timely manor and managing risk on a macro level.
 Complimenting this, share trading will both force you to evaluate the bigger picture regarding the full potential of any given instrument as well as teach you how to deal with events out of your control such as market crashes!

 Either way, combine the two I would say, specialisation should come much later on in your trading career, NOT at the beginning!